quicwg/base-drafts/draft-ietf-quic-recovery.md

 in order to better suit a variety of environments.

 kInitialWindow:
 : Default limit on the initial amount of data in flight, in bytes.
-Taken from
-  {{?RFC6928}}, but increased slightly to account for the smaller 8 byte overhead of UDP vs 20 bytes for TCP.
+  This follows the analysis and recommendations in {{?RFC6928}}, increasing the byte limit to account for the smaller 8 byte overhead of UDP compared to the 20 byte overhead for TCP.
 The RECOMMENDED value is the minimum of 10 * max_datagram_size and max(2 * max_datagram_size, 14720)).

 kMinimumWindow:
 : Minimum congestion window in bytes.
 The RECOMMENDED value is